HSC Minimum Standards Support

 The numeracy component is scaffolded, and the language used in the asking of questions is user friendly.
 There are teaching points along the way as well as hints and full solutions to most quizzes.

 Road to Success

 Numeracy: Each student’s achievement is monitored by the success in completing the practice tests.
-The practice tests are colour coded starting with blue (20 questions) and finishing with purple (45 questions).
+The practice tests are colour coded, starting with blue (20 questions) and finishing with purple (45 questions).
 Each practice quiz has extra questions that include a new area (strand) of mathematics.
-By the end of the program it is expected that the student will reach the minimum standard (purple).
-Once this is achieved then success in the next round of online testing is more probable.
-The tests are designed to aid the student in managing their responses so that all questions are answered in a timely manner.
+By the end of the program, it is expected that the student will reach the minimum standard (purple).
+Once this is achieved, then success in the next round of online testing is more probable.
+The tests are designed to help the student manage their responses to answer all questions on time.